Houston Arts

 Verizon Wireless Theater

-DESCRIPTION: An anchor venue of Bayou Place, this venue has been voted best Best Live Music Venue for 3 years running by the Houston Press.
-Many Jazz, Country, R&B, Rock and Hip-Hop groups perform at this 2,933-seat, shoebox shape theater where fans get a close view of top national performers and nice acoustics.
+DESCRIPTION: An anchor venue of Bayou Place, this venue has been voted Best Live Music Venue for 3 years running by the Houston Press.
+Many Jazz, Country, R&B, Rock, and Hip-Hop groups perform at this 2,933-seat, shoebox-shaped theater where fans get a close view of top national performers and nice acoustics.

 BOX OFFICE: Mon-Fri 10a-6p, Sat 10a-2p